Positron11/Remarque/README.md

 # Remarqué

-Remarque is a tree-based note-taking language for Gedit.
+Remarque is a tree-based note-taking language for GTKSourceView editors.
 Its usefulness lies more in its structure than any syntax highlighting, so a particularly zen user might consider this non-essential (and it is, really).

 ## Installation and Usage